augcog/tai/scraper/README.md

   root_filename = "ROS"
   ```
   - `url`: the url where your webside starts
-  - `root`: the url where you wan your website to recurse until
+  - `root`: the url where you want your website to recurse until
   - `root_regex`: the format of the url that it needs to follow
-  - `root_filename`: the filename you want toi store all your data
+  - `root_filename`: the filename you want to store all your data
 - `Scraper_md`:
   In order to use this folder you need to provide the url to the folder of mkdocs.yaml of the repo.
   `url="https://github.com/carla-simulator/carla/blob/master/mkdocs.yml"`